Serge Lebovici

 Serge Lebovici (/fr/; 10 June 1915, Paris – 11 August 2000, Marvejols) was a French psychiatrist and psychoanalyst.

 Lebovici was particularly interested in the psychoanalysis of children, and contributed to introducing the thought of Melanie Klein and Donald Winnicott to France.
-He evolved an interest in the theories of John Bowlby.
+He also has an interest in the theories of John Bowlby.

 He was president of the International Psychoanalytical Association (IPA) from 1973 to 1977.